-This calculator computes how much an amount saved in an initial year grows, depending on the type of financial investment or asset chosen.
+This comparator computes how much an amount saved in an initial year grows, depending on the type of financial investment or asset chosen.

-There are four alternative investments you can choose:
+There are five alternative investments you can choose:

 - a short-term asset (similar to a saving account at a bank)